cinemast/libjson-rpc-cpp/README.md

 ```

 **Mac OS X**

 You need [Brew](http://brew.sh) installed and type the following commands
 ```sh
 brew install argtable cmake jsoncpp libmicrohttpd
 ```

 **Windows**

+There is a ready to use compiled package for WIN32 [here](https://spiessknafl.at/libjson-rpc-cpp/libjson-rpc-cpp_win32.zip).

+If you want to compile on your own, here is how:

+- You will need [Git](http://git-scm.com/downloads) and [CMake](http://www.cmake.org/cmake/resources/software.html).
 - Download the precompiled dependencies form [here](https://spiessknafl.at/libjson-rpc-cpp/win32-deps.zip).
 - Extract it into the cloned repository, so that there is a `win32-deps` folder in the root project directory.